noisufnoc/CheerlightsPi/README.md

 CheerlightsPi
 =============

-Quick and dirty method of changing the color of some RGB LEDs based on the cheerlights feed.
+Quick and dirty method of changing the color of some RGB LEDs connected to a RaspberryPi based on the cheerlights feed.